 Power4Georgians is choosing to delay construction.

 With no announced Power Purchase Agreements or billions in required financing announced, of course the project requires extensions.
-If the project was fully funded and coal stacks of moneycustomers were waiting for power, wouldn’t the plant already be under construction?
+If the project was fully funded and customers were waiting for power, wouldn’t the plant already be under construction?

 The arguments against Plant Washington continue to grow larger and stronger with time.
 More energy producers are switching to renewable fuel sources due to reduced costs.
 Ratepayers are demanding more power produced by sunshine and wind.
 Major financiers have abandoned coal projects.
 A similarly speculative project, the Longview Power Plant in Maidsville, West Virginia, began operations in December 2011 and filed for bankruptcy less than two years later.
 Meanwhile, ratepayers for power plants like the Prairie State Energy Campus have seen their monthly bills go up by as much as 51 percent due to the soaring costs of coal plants.